 - 2Contact the Police and Storage Facility Management

-As soon as you discover theft or damage, notify the storage facility and file a police report if necessary.
-Take photos of the unit and affected items for a clear record of the loss.
+When you discover theft or damage, notify the storage facility and file a police report if needed.

 - 3Contact Your Insurance Company Promptly